DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Experiments

 We use the Logical Access (LA) part of the ASVspoof2019 dataset \cite{asvspoof19, asvdata_2019}.
 This dataset contains approximately 121.5k speech signals.
 These signals are divided into a training set $D_{tr}$, a validation set $D_{dev}$, and an evaluation set $D_{eval}$~\cite{asvspoof19} in the approximate ratio of 1:1:3.
 Each set is highly unbalanced w.r.t the number of bona fide and synthetic speech signals.
 There are approximately 89\% synthetic speech signals and 11\% bona fide speech signals in each set.
 These speech signals are encoded using the \gls{flac} format~\cite{flac}.

-The major reason for selecting this dataset for evaluation is the presence of synthetic speech signals from unknown synthesizers in the evaluation set $D_{eval}$.
-Investigating this dataset helps us to identify if our disentangled representation generalizes to detecting synthetic speech from unknown synthesizers.
+We select this dataset for evaluation because it contains synthetic speech signals from unknown synthesizers in the evaluation set $D_{eval}$.
+Investigating this dataset helps us to identify if our disentangled representation generalizes to unknown synthesizers.
 The dataset contains synthetic speech signals from 19 speech synthesizers A01 to A19.
-Out of these 19 synthesizers, two pairs of synthesizers namely (A04, A16), and (A06, A19) have the same underlying architectures but are trained on different datasets.
-Therefore, overall there are only 17 different speech synthesizers in the dataset.
-All 17 speech synthesizers can be categorized into one out of three categories based on the type of generation: neural networks, vocoders, and waveform concatenation \cite{asvdata_2019}.
+Two pairs of synthesizers namely (A04, A16), and (A06, A19) have the same underlying architectures but are trained on different datasets.
+Therefore, overall there are only 17 different speech synthesizers.
+All 17 speech synthesizers can be categorized into one of the three categories based on the type of generation: neural networks, vocoders, and waveform concatenation \cite{asvdata_2019}.
 There are 63.9k synthetic speech signals in the $D_{eval}$ set, out of which 61.5k synthetic speech signals are generated from 11 unknown synthesizers A07 to A18 (except A16) that are not present in $D_{tr}$ or $D_{dev}$.
 The training and validation sets contain synthetic speech signals from methods A01 to A06.
-The bona fide speech signals in the training, validation, and testing sets are recorded from human speakers and these speakers do not overlap among the three sets.
+The bona fide speech signals in the training, validation, and testing sets are recorded from human speakers which do not overlap among the three sets.